Gold IRA Rollover Guide: Moving to Precious Metals from A 401k

-However, you will need to have the cash on hand to do this out of your own personal savings.
+However, you will need the cash to do this out of your savings.
 Otherwise, you will wind up paying a tax on your 401(k) to IRA rollover.

 The precious metals IRA rollover process is straightforward:

 The amount of gold, silver, platinum, or palladium to own is a highly individual decision.
-It depends on your own risk tolerance, your expectations for inflation, your level of fear about a general economic collapse, and the mix of other assets you hold, both inside and outside of your retirement account.
+It depends on your risk tolerance, expectations for inflation, your level of fear about a general economic collapse, and the mix of other assets you hold, both inside and outside your retirement account.

-Recommendations vary, but retirement planners who specialize in asset allocation frequently recommend an overall exposure to gold of between 2% and 6%.
+Recommendations vary, but retirement planners specializing in asset allocation recommend an overall exposure to gold between 2% and 6%.

-A few stretch out to as high as 10% during times of heightened economic uncertainty and risk.
+A few stretch out to as high as 10% during heightened economic uncertainty and risk.

 There are dozens of options out there.
-To choose the best gold IRA company for you and your circumstances. you should do careful research.
+It would be best if you did careful research to choose the best gold IRA company for you and your circumstances.

 Answer the following questions before you select your gold IRA provider: